Arb-Stylus/create-stylus/README.md

 yarn chain
 ```

-This command starts a local Starknet network.
+This command starts a local Arbitrum Nitro network.
 The network runs on your local machine and can be used for testing and development.

 3. On a second terminal, deploy the test contract: